-Significant project execution risks - The engineering, procurement and construction (EPC) work for the project was awarded to Bharat Heavy Electricals Limited (BHEL) in March 2018.
+Significant project execution risks and risks associated with development of coal mine - The engineering, procurement and construction (EPC) work for the project was awarded to Bharat Heavy Electricals Limited (BHEL) in March 2018.
 The execution of the project has been delayed as Covid-related disruptions slowed down the supply of components and the award/re-award of certain contracts/packages.
-COD of the Unit 1 is now expected by March 2024, a delay of two years from the initial commercial operation date.
-Around 35% of the total project cost has been incurred till January 31, 2022.
-While the project's progress is now satisfactory, the company remains exposed to the execution risk of completing the project within the budgeted cost of Rs 18,668 crore and revised timelines due to the large scale of the project.
-Higher completed project cost will increase the tariff and reduce the attractiveness of the generated power.
-On the other hand, any project cost disallowances from the regulator will lead to lower returns for the project and reduced cushion for debt servicing.
+The COD of Unit 1 is now expected by July 2024, a delay of more than two years from the initial commercial operation date.
+Around 58.1% of the total project cost has been incurred till April 30, 2023.
+While the project's progress is now satisfactory, the company remains exposed to the execution risk of completing the project within the budgeted cost of Rs.
+18,668 crore and the revised timelines due to the large scale of the project.